Capgemini/capgemini.github.io/_posts/2015-06-24-apollo-launch-aws.md

 In a more real world scenario you might want to look at using [the VPC set up we have](https://github.com/Capgemini/Apollo/blob/master/docs/getting-started-guides/aws.md) to provide a bit more security around the cluster.
-We are aiming to add more features around security and cloud provisioning/providers to the platform soon, so stay tuned to [our Github repo](https://github.com/Capgemini/Apollo) for more info.
+We are aiming to add more features around security and cloud provisioning/providers to the platform soon, so stay tuned to [our GitHub repo](https://github.com/Capgemini/Apollo) for more info.

 If you want to try this out for yourself, head on over to [https://github.com/Capgemini/Apollo](https://github.com/Capgemini/Apollo) and get cloning!